classic-alfas/classic-alfas.github.io/_posts/2020-03-26-customer-car-restored-delivered.md

 ---
 ![]({{site.baseurl}}/uploads/alfa-giulia-super.jpg)

 Another recently restored & delivered Alfa Giulia Super.
+Built to drive- we love it when customers use and enjoy their cars frequently.
+Just one of the many charms of the Giulia Super is the ability to take your friends along.
+Note the super rare and very lightweight genuine TZ wheels.